-A strong password makes it more difficult for a hacker to use brute force attacks to access your site.
+Strong passwords make it more difficult for hackers to use brute force attacks to access your site.
 If you’ve spent time optimizing your WordPress website security, then you’ll also want to protect your login pages by using a strong password.

 However, if you have an online store, membership site, or multi-author blog, there’s a risk that your customers or other site users will make your website vulnerable to hackers by using weak passwords that are easily guessed with brute force attacks.

 Having users with weak passwords can present a security risk, especially those with high level user roles like admins and editors.

 WordPress has built in settings that will show users how strong the password is when creating an account, but it doesn’t enforce its strength.

 Luckily, you can use a WordPress plugin to force your users to create a strong password when creating an account on your WordPress website.

 With that said, let’s take a look at how to force a strong password on your WordPress users.
 Simply use the quick links below to jump to the method you want to use.

 - Force strong user passwords with iThemes Security